WVU-CS330-2024-08-Group02/ClimaCloset/frontend/src/components/CenterContainer/README.md

 # The `CenterContainer` Folder

 The `CenterContainer` folder contains the jsx and css that create, format, and modify CenterContainer.
-It creates a wrapper component the provides a centered container on the app for other componenets.
+It creates a wrapper component that provides a centered container on the app for other componenets.

 ## `CenterContainer` Folder/File Structure and Overview